Jimmy Butler injury: Warriors star suffers torn ACL, will miss remainder of season

-Any hope the Golden State Warriors had of making a run into the postseason might have just come to an abrupt halt as Jimmy Butler went down Monday night with what appeared to be a serious knee injury in a game against the Miami Heat.
+Any hope the Golden State Warriors had of making a run into the postseason might have just come to an abrupt halt as Jimmy Butler went down Monday night with a torn ACL.
+The injury, which came in the third quarter against the Miami Heat, will end Butler's season, the team announced Tuesday.
+Butler will undergo surgery at a to-be-determined date.

 With 7:41 left in the third quarter, Brandin Podziemski tried to float a post entry pass over the top to Butler, who had his man sealed; however, as he went up for the catch, Davion Mitchell collided with Butler, who came down awkwardly on his right leg.